 This makes ginseng tea a good coffee substitute for those quitting caffeine.

-If you over-imbibe alcohol, it’s a proven herbal hangover remedy.
-(32)
+If you drink too much alcohol, it’s a proven herbal hangover remedy.

 8. Ginseng Defends the Brain Against Secondary Health Effects